 - Type of Plan: This is a multiemployer defined benefit pension plan providing benefits to members who satisfy the Plan's eligibility requirements and retire or whose employment otherwise terminates after becoming Vested.
-Death benefits may also be provided in some cases. - Plan Trustees: The Plan is governed by a Joint Board of Trustees appointed by the California Teachers Association and its unions - the California Associate Staff and the California Staff Organization.
-A list of the Trustees as of September 1, 2019 appears near the end of this SPD. - Plan Administrator: The official Plan Administrator is the Joint Board of Trustees, composed of both employee and employer representatives.
-Its name, address (which is the official Plan Office), telephone number, employer identification number ("EIN"), and plan number ("PN") are as follows:
+Death benefits may also be provided in some cases. - Plan Trustees: The Plan is governed by a joint Board of Trustees appointed by the California Teachers Association and its unions - the California Associate Staff and the California Staff Organization.
+A list of the Trustees as of January 1, 2021 appears near the end of this SPD. - Plan Administrator: The official Plan Administrator is the Board of Trustees, composed of both employee and employer representatives.
+Its name, address (which is the official Plan Office), telephone number, employer identification number ("EIN"), and the plan number ("PN") are as follows:

-Name: Joint Board of Trustees of California Teachers Association Employees' Retirement Benefits Plan Mailing Address of Joint Board and Plan Office: BeneSys Administrators P.O.
-Box 154 San Ramon, CA 94583 Physical Address of Plan Office: BeneSys Administrators 7180 Koll Center Parkway, Suite 200 Pleasanton, CA 94566 Telephone: (925) 208-2277 Toll Free: (833) 265-2277 Fax: (925) 395-4101 Plan Website: www.CTApension.org Employer Identification and Plan Numbers: EIN: 68-0427229; PN: 001
+Name: Board of Trustees of California Teachers Association Employees' Retirement Benefits Plan

+Mailing Address of Board and Plan Office: BeneSys Administrators P.O.
+Box 154 San Ramon, CA 94583

+Physical Address of Plan Office: BeneSys Administrators 7180 Koll Center Parkway, Suite 200 Pleasanton, CA 94566

+Telephone: (925) 208-2277

+Toll Free: (833) 265-2277

+Fax: (925) 395-4101

+Plan Website: www.CTApension.org
-- Agent for Service of Legal Process: Legal process may be served on the Joint Board of Trustees at the Plan Office or upon any member of the Joint Board of Trustees. - Type of Administration: The Plan is administered by the Joint Board of Trustees under a contract with the firm of BeneSys Administrators ("BeneSys").

-- Sponsoring Organizations: The Plan is (and the Prior Plan was) maintained in accordance with collective bargaining agreements between the California Teachers Association (and various of its affiliates) and the California Associate Staff and/or the California Staff Organization.
-By writing to the Joint Board of Trustees, Plan members and beneficiaries may determine whether a particular employer or union is a sponsor of the Plan and, if so, its address.
-They may also obtain or review a copy of the applicable collective bargaining agreement as described below. - Contributions: Contributions to provide Plan benefits are paid by the Participating Employers in amounts determined by the Joint Board of Trustees.
-However, employees of a small number of employers were required to pay part of the cost of the Plan, and such contributions are called "Member-Required Contributions." - Funding Medium for Accumulation of Assets: All Plan benefits are provided directly from the Plan's assets, which are accumulated in a trust fund and invested in accordance with the Plan's Trust Agreement and held by a custodian bank designated by the Joint Board of Trustees. - Fiscal Year: The fiscal year of the Plan is the calendar year, and the Plan records are maintained on that basis.
+- Agent for Service of Legal Process: Legal process may be served on the Joint Board of Trustees at the Plan Office. - Type of Administration: The Plan is administered by the Board of Trustees under a contract with the firm of BeneSys Administrators ("BeneSys"). - Sponsoring Organizations: The Plan is (and the Prior Plan was) maintained in accordance with collective bargaining agreements between the California Teachers Association (and various of its affiliates) and the California Associate Staff and/or the California Staff Organization.
+By writing to the Board of Trustees, Plan members and beneficiaries may determine whether a particular employer or union is a sponsor of the Plan and, if so, its address.
+They may also obtain or review a copy of the applicable collective bargaining agreement as described below. - Contributions: Contributions to provide Plan benefits are paid by the Participating Employers in amounts determined by the Board of Trustees.
+However, employees of a small number of employers were required to pay part of the cost of the Plan, and such contributions are called "Member-Required Contributions." - Funding Medium for Accumulation of Assets: All Plan benefits are provided directly from the Plan's assets, which are accumulated in a trust fund and invested in accordance with the Plan's Trust Agreement and held by a custodian bank designated by the Board of Trustees. - Fiscal Year: The fiscal year of the Plan is the calendar year, and the Plan records are maintained on that basis.